HelenHTech/makers-ruby-birthday-app/README.md

-Makers - Birthday App
+# Birthday App

 User story

 Your challenge is to build a web app that will ask the user for a name and birthday.